Asymptotic Geometry of Four-Dimensional Steady Solitons: Proof of the main result

 \section{Proof of the main result}

 We continue to assume that $\left(M^4, g, f\right)$ satisfies \hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A4]{(A4)}.
 In this section, we prove the main result of our paper (Theorem \ref{Full-linear-bound} and the first half of Theorem \ref{thm:main-theorem-2-stronger-scalar-bound}).
-We first prove a Lemma that shows that the dimension reduction along a sequence is $\Bry^3\times \R$ if and only if it lies at a finite rescaled distance from the edges. \begin{lemma} Suppose that $x_k\in M$ such that $d(x_k,o)\to \infty$.
+We first prove a lemma that shows that the dimension reduction along a sequence of points is $\Bry^3\times \R$ if and only if the points remain at uniformly bounded rescaled distance from one of the two edges. \begin{lemma} Suppose that $x_k\in M$ with $d(x_k,o)\to \infty$.
 Then,

 in the smooth Cheeger--Gromov sense if and only if there exists $s_k\to \infty$ such that for at least one of $x_+$ or $x_-$, we have